How to stop struggling and get better at math in middle and high school?

 No. The correct interpretation is: “20% of ALL RUNNERS are males from Town C.”

-Common Confusions:
+Common mistakes:

 Students often mistakenly agree with the incorrect statement “20% of Town C males are runners.”

-This confusion is common among students learning about percentages.
+This mistake is common among students learning about percentages.
 The issue often stems from misinterpreting the graph.
 The incorrect statement “fits” with the visual cue of 20% on the graph, leading students to choose it without fully analyzing the data.

 1. Start by saying: “Don’t rush to choose the answer that seems to fit well.”